 Before you commit to living in a multi-family community, do your research.
 Find out about the crime in the area.
-See if there are murders, abductions, burglaries and so on.
-Knowing the various risks in the area provides you the information necessary to either secure your rental personally or to pass on the rental altogether.
-I would recommend doing this a few different ways.
+See if there are murders, abductions, burglaries, and so on.
+Knowing the various risks in the area provides you with the information necessary to secure your rental personally or pass on the rental altogether.
+I would recommend doing this in a few different ways.
 The first would be to talk to the property manager about their security.
 Second, talk to a current tenant if you happen upon one.
 And third, use the internet.
 Some popular sites that can help you do this are as follows:

 The Parking Lot

 Parking lots and parking garages are a lot riskier than most give them credit for.
-This is because victims are often distracted, have their hands full and so on.
-On the other hand, parking lots and parking garages provide would-be assailants plenty of hiding spots.
+This is because victims are often distracted, have their hands full, and so on.
+On the other hand, parking lots and parking garages provide would-be assailants with plenty of hiding spots.
 Additionally, potential victims are at a distinct disadvantage because they are either sitting down or about to sit down when they open the door to their car.

 Remove your valuables from the car.
-Leaving nice things that others might want in your car only invites would-be criminals to check the door or break the window.
+Leaving nice things that others might want in your vehicle only invites would-be criminals to check the door or break the window.
 If you must leave something valuable in the car, you need to hide it.

 In the United States, someone is sexually assaulted every two minutes.
 Statistically speaking, rape and serious sexual assault are far more likely to occur at the hands of someone familiar, and roughly 48% of said assaults happen in or near the home.
 This presents a particular problem for those living in a multi-family community.